una-auxme/paf/doc/development/review_guideline.md

 - Aim to develop professional skills, group knowledge and product quality, through group critique.
 - Be aware of negative bias with online communication.
 (If content is neutral, we assume the tone is negative.)
 Can you use positive language as opposed to neutral?
 - Use emoji to clarify tone.
 Compare “✨ ✨ Looks good 👍 ✨ ✨” to “Looks good.”

+## CodeRabbit

+The repository also comes with CodeRabbit integration.
+This tool generates automatic reviews for a pull request.
+Although the proposed changes do not have to be incorporated, they can point to a better solution for parts of the implementation.

 ## Incorporating feedback